bpioline/P2Scattering/README.md

 # P2Scattering.m

-A Mathematica package for studying scattering diagrams and DT invariants on local P^2 By Bruno Le Floch and Boris Pioline
+A Mathematica package for studying scattering diagrams and Donaldson-Thomas invariants on Local P^2 By Bruno Le Floch and Boris Pioline

 Based on article "BPS Dendroscopy on Local P^2"